Line-us/Line-us-Programming/README.md

 - [Timing](#timing)
 - [Co-ordinate System](#co-ordinate-system)
 - [CAUTION for firmware 1.0.1 and lower](#caution-for-firmware-101-and-lower)

----
+## Example Code
 ### Simple Python Example
-[Source code](Python/HelloWorld.py#L1) for a very simple example can be downloaded from [here](../../raw/master/Python/HelloWorld.py).
+There are two simple examples for python.
+[Source code](Python/HelloWorld.py#L1) for a very simple example using the TCP Sockets API can be downloaded from [here](../../raw/master/Python/HelloWorld.py).
 The example works with Python 2.7 and Python 3, but Python 3 is preferred.
+There is also [Source code](Python/HelloWorldWebsockets.py#L1) for a straightforward prot of the TCP example to use the websockets API that can be downloaded [here](../../raw/master/Python/HelloWorldWebsockets.py).
+For the sake of clarity the Websockets example tries to sidestep the use of asyncio by wrapping each of the async functions.

 ### Simple Processing Example
 [Source code](Processing/HelloWorld/HelloWorld.pde#L1) for a very simple example can be downloaded from [here](../../raw/master/Processing/HelloWorld/HelloWorld.pde).
 The example works with with Processing 3.3.7 (Java) - just copy and paste into your Processing window.